keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 author: chris_durheim

 title: "How we improved our food budget by $3,300 a year"
-description: "TK"
+description: "After two years of serious effort, we've finally cracked the nut of our food spending problem."

 date: 2018-01-16 6:58:00 -0500

 image:
-  path: /assets/img/posts/2018-01-16-food-budget-dropped/TK
+  path: /assets/img/posts/2018-01-16-food-budget-dropped/happy-food.jpg
-pinterest-image: /assets/img/posts/2018-01-16-food-budget-dropped/TK
+pinterest-image: /assets/img/posts/2018-01-16-food-budget-dropped/save-3300-on-food

 audio_archive: true
 audio:
-  file: /assets/audio/posts/keep-thrifty-0015-TK.mp3
+  file: /assets/audio/posts/keep-thrifty-0015-food-budget-dropped.mp3
-  duration: '00:06:18' #TK
+  duration: '00:07:23'
   explicit: 'no'
   block: 'no'
-  length: 6066595 #TK
+  length: 7090595

 redirect_from:
   - /food-budget/
+  - /foodbudget/

 categories: [article]

-affiliate-link: true

 ---

-One of the spending categories that we've had the toughest time mastering is our food budget.
+One of our spending categories that we've had the toughest time mastering is our food budget.
 Neither of us loves to cook and convenience often wins the day when dinnertime rolls around.
-Looking back at our spending in [Thrifty](https://thrifty.keepthrifty.com), I found a pleasant surprise.
+But when I looked back at our food spending for last year in [Thrifty](https://thrifty.keepthrifty.com), I found a pleasant surprise.

 _Since starting [our mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}), we've dropped our average spending on food by about $275 a month_ - ___a savings of $3,300 a year!___